Norwegian performing arts during the coronavirus pandemic of 2020-2021(706)

 Sceneweb documents performing arts events and productions in Norway during the coronavirus pandemic, and we collect archival material from these in this gallery.
 Here, you may see photos and videos from productions performed during the coronavirus pandemic of 2020-2021.
 The period is counted from March 12 2020 onwards.
 If you wish to see an overview of repertoires performed during this time, you may enter the organisation or venue you are interested in, to have a look at its list of repertoire.
 You may also search for "corona-productions” in the left menue.

-In 2020, we have experienced the most significant crisis in Norway since World War II: The coronavirus pandemic.
+In 2020, we experienced the most significant crisis in Norway since World War II: The coronavirus pandemic.
 The COVID-19 virus has caused a worldwide epidemic.
-The virus, stemming from a wild animal at a food market in Wuhan, China, came to Norway via Austria after the school break the winter of 2020, and in March, restrictive measures were established by the government.
+The virus, stemming from Wuhan in China, came to Norway via Austria after the school break the winter of 2020, and in March, restrictive measures were established by the government.

 March 12, 2020, the Norwegian government prohibited events gathering more than 50 persons.
 Schools and businesses were immediately closed.
 March 13, new restrictive measures were established: We could only gather in groups of maximum five persons, outdoors, provided that we held a distance of minimum two metres.
 Hairdressers, restaurants, and many shops closed.
 People were encouraged to work from home, and to avoid public transport if possible.
 Ski facilities were closed, and people were prohibited from leaving the municipality of their home.
 Borders were closed, and at a great scale, Norwegians who were in other parts of the world were flown home.
 The restrictions became stricter, and the result was a more or less complete shut-down of society.